Photo by Chandler Tillett

 About Emily

 Emily McArthur, a Richmond native, has been into ghost stories and believing in the supernatural since childhood.
 A lifelong writer and lover of history, she specializes in Richmond history and has 15 years experience in archival research.
 This was always a hobby for her, until recently.
 Emily previously spent 10 years in the live music and entertainment industry working concerts and music festivals across the US in guest services, operations, and security.
+As a public speaker on paranormal Richmond, Emily has presented at the Richmond events of Galaxycon and Nightmare Weekend, as well as Hardywood Brewery and River City Witches Market.

 Our Background